By Ellen Goldbaum and Sue Wuetcher

-UB faculty members Stelios T. Andreadis and M. Laura Feltri have been elected fellows of the American Association for the Advancement of Science (AAAS), the world's largest general scientific society and publisher of the Science family of journals.
+BUFFALO, N.Y. – University at Buffalo faculty members Stelios T. Andreadis, PhD, and M. Laura Feltri, MD, have been elected fellows of the American Association for the Advancement of Science (AAAS), the world's largest general scientific society and publisher of the Science family of journals.

 The lifetime honor is bestowed on AAAS members by their peers for their scientifically or socially distinguished efforts to advance science applications.
 The UB faculty members were among more than 500 scientists, engineers and innovators to receive the prestigious distinction this year.
 Past honorees include W.E.B.
 DuBois, Ellen Ochoa, Steven Chu, Grace Hopper, Alan Alda, Mae Jemison and Ayanna Howard.

-AAAS fellows will be recognized in the journal Science in February and they will be celebrated in an induction ceremony to be held this summer.
+AAAS fellows will be recognized in the journal Science this month and they will be celebrated in an induction ceremony to be held this summer.

-Stelios Andreadis, SUNY Distinguished Professor of chemical and biological engineering, and biomedical engineering, is an internationally recognized leader in the field of stem cell engineering, especially cardiovascular tissue engineering.
+Stelios Andreadis, SUNY Distinguished Professor of chemical and biological engineering, and biomedical engineering, in the School of Engineering and Applied Sciences and the Jacobs School of Medicine and Biomedical Sciences, is an internationally recognized leader in the field of stem cell engineering, especially cardiovascular tissue engineering.
 His pioneering work has led to engineering tissues for regenerative medicine, such as bioengineered arteries and veins, skin, skeletal muscle and salivary glands; and improved sources of stem cells and novel biomaterials (elastomers, hydrogels) for cell, gene and protein delivery for tissue regeneration.

 More recently, his work has led to improved understanding of vascular and skeletal muscle aging and how to reverse it, shedding light into the role of the immune system in endothelialization of bioengineered arteries and resulting in real-world products to replace arteries in patients.